Etch-A-Sketch Memorial

 Etch-A-Sketch inventor Andre’ Cassagnes passed away last month.
 I never could get that damn thing to work well.

-94 Responses to “Etch-A-Sketch Memorial”
+94 responses to “Etch-A-Sketch Memorial”

-1. Comedy Plus says:
+1. Comedy Plus Avatar

 I couldn’t either, but I had one and I played with it a lot.
 Way fun.